annefou/pyspark/_episodes/02-mapreduce.md

 >
 > ## Challenge 4
 > Let's define a string variable *sentence*:
+>
 > ~~~
 > sentence = "Dis-moi ce que tu manges, je te dirai ce que tu es."
 > ~~~
 >  {: .python}
-> Compute the average word length of *sentence*
+> Compute the number of words in *sentence*
 >
 > > ## Solution to Challenge 4
-> > First we remove punctuations from the sentence and replace it by a space:
+> > 1.
+First we remove punctuations from the sentence.
+> > 2.
+Then we split the resulting sentence and *map* 1 to each word of the sentence.
+> > 3.
+The last step is to sum up to find the number of words in the sentence:
 > >
 > > ~~~
 > > import string